 Avoid any Credit Repair Company that suggests this practice.

-Look for one that helps you help yourself
+Look for a credit repair agency that helps you help yourself

 A good Credit Repair Company will tell you (for free!) what you can do yourself, such as writing letters to creditors and contacting the credit reporting bureaus about errors.